Analysis | Trump’s parting gift to Morocco

 That is, until last week.
 The timing of Trump’s intervention is conspicuous.
 “Last month, the rebels ended a 29-year-old cease-fire and declared a state of war after they accused Morocco of launching military operations in a buffer zone in the Western Sahara,” wrote my colleague Sudarsan Raghavan.
 “Morocco said it acted because the rebels were allegedly stopping people and goods, and harassing U.N. peacekeeping troops, which the United Nations later denied.”

 It’s unclear to what extent Trump can tip the scales of the current conflict.
 “What this does is it adds a major world power in support of Morocco’s claims, which is something that Morocco has lacked until now,” said Samia Errazzouki, a former Moroccan journalist and current doctoral candidate who closely tracks the Western Sahara issue, to Raghavan.
-She added that full American backing of Morocco’s claims complicates hopes for a referendum in the region, one that’s mandated by U.N.
+She added that full American backing of Morocco’s claims complicates hopes for a referendum in the region on its status, as mandated by U.N.
 Security Council resolutions.

 “Without a referendum, it’s going to have an impact on what future steps the Polisario Front and the refugees will take,” Errazzouki said.
 “And as we have seen in the past few months, war is not off the table.”